Tiefseetauchner/TiefLetter/lib.typ

       amount: [Amount:],
       reference: [Reference:],
     ),
+    kleinunternehmer-regelung: [In accordance with § 6.
+Abs.
+1 Z 27 (Kleinunternehmerregelung) relieved of VAT.],
+    delivery-date: if delivery-date == none { [The delivery date is, unless otherwise specified, equivalent to the invoice date.] } else { [The delivery date is, unless otherwise specified, on or in #delivery-date.] },
     closing: [Thank you for your business and with kind regards,], )} else if lang == "de" {(
     invoice: [Rechnung],